The Web address of this article is

 guilt, and fears

-self-responsible and honest with the other mate, so s/he "lied." ("I am
+self-responsible and honest with their mate, so s/he "lied." ("I am

 not having an affair!")